Ayushbamrara/Blog-website/README.md

-Home.html is the final file for this project editor.html and blog.html are just for refrence.
+Home.html is the final file for this project.

+editor.html and blog.html are just for refrence.